Search by name, year or event

 1533 - Princess Elizabeth (later Elizabeth I) is born.

-1533 - The Pope excommunicates Henry
+1533 - Pope Clement VII excommunicates Henry

 1534 - The Act of Supremacy is passed, establishing Henry as head of the Church of England.